lancerael/wf-space-program/README.md

 - `Component.styles.types.ts` - typescript types and interfaces for the style
 - `Component.stories.ts` - storybook doc examples

 NOTES: I have set up the `Button` component as a standalone package, to show how the monorepo might look.
 On a successful PR, we could use the CI/CD pipleines to build and publish a new NPM package for each component.
-I have only added unit test coverage for helpers and atoms, due to time constraints.
-But I have added 100% unit test coverage under suggested enhancements.
+I have not added 100% unit test coverage, due to time constraints.
+But I have added this under suggested enhancements.
 Basic behaviour of the AdvancedButton is also covered by the BDD tests.

 ## Features